fij/btup/README.md

 ### (B) Topic Description:

-1. The goals of business usually combine many factors: responsible behavior, application of best practices in the interest of the client, product flexibility and stability, speed, profit, liquidity, and many others.
+1. Business goals usually combine many factors: responsible behavior, application of best industry practices in the interest of the client, product flexibility and stability, continuity of business, risk management, continuous development, and of course, speed, profit, and many others.

 2. Accordingly, Financial Engineering is a composition of several areas:
    - **Finance:** Markets, Products
    - **Math:** Modeling, Data analysis
    - **Coding:** Software implementation and testing

-3. Similarly to other fields, finance also has many of its own technical terms.
+3. Similarly to other fields, finance also has its own extensive **technical language**.

 ### (C) Purpose of the course:

-Show through examples how Finance, Math, Coding are connected.
+Show by examples how Finance, Math and Coding are connected.

 ### (D) Structure of each lesson:

 1. New material is presented.
 You must guide the lecturer with your questions.

 2. Problems are solved together.